EnricoCaprioglio/CGL_phase_transitions/README.md

 This update rule with parameter a is included in the function M-file async_update.m.

 In the second code cell of M-file CGL_async_simulation.m, the average density average_rho_array is computed for different parameters a once the systems has reached an approximate steady state.
-The steady state is only qualitatively definned in the literature [3, 1].
+The steady state is only qualitatively defined in the literature [1, 2].
 Thus, we assume the system to be in a steady state after approximately 1000 asynchronous updates.

 ## References
 [1] N. Fatès, "Does Life Resist Asynchrony?"
 Springer London, 2010.